-The assessment of the adult or emancipated minor's goals, skills, needs and challenges naturally centers on the client.
-However, any assessment completed must be a family assessment since the client is part of the family and is often considered head of the family.
+The assessment of the Work-Eligible Individual's goals, skills, needs and challenges naturally centers on the participant.
+However, any assessment completed must be a family assessment since the participant is part of the family and is often considered head of the family.
 In addition, making life better for the family can be a motivational factor in the case management process.
 Assessment begins at application and does not end until case management stops.